ntrrgc/snorky/doc/guide/installation.rst

 * Python 3.3 or later

-* Python 2.7.7 or later. **Note it does not work with 2.7.6 or any other earlier version!**
+* Python 2.7 or later.

-This version requirement is because :py:func:`hmac.compare_digest` is new in Python 2.7.7.
-That function is needed in order to perform time attack-resilient string comparison.

 You can check what version of Python you have writing ``python --version`` in a command shell.